Becoming a childminder

 Assessing your suitability

 • Checking furniture, equipment and toys.
-You will need to explain to the inspector how you expect to organise your premises and equipment to help you to deliver the Early Years Foundation Stage and how you will give the children opportunities to play outside each day.
+You'll need to explain to the inspector how you organise your premises and equipment to deliver the Early Years Foundation Stage.
+And how you will give the children opportunities to play outside each day.

-• In the case of childminder applicants you do not have to have all of the equipment at the time of the visit, but you must be able to tell the inspector how you are going to provide it.
-The equipment must meet the needs of all of the children you may care for, and you must be able to provide it as soon as you are registered.
+• In the case of childminder applicants you do not need all of the equipment at the time of the visit.
+However, you must be able to tell the inspector how you are going to provide it.
+The equipment must meet the needs of all of the children in your care.
+You must be able to provide it as soon as you are registered.

 Grading